 The New/New initiative aims to create a dialogue between the bustling streets of New York and the serene landscapes of New Mexico, recognizing that both are sites of powerful, transient connections.
 Whether through the physical spaces that shape our lives or the metaphysical journeys that shape our souls, these places, both with known vortexes, are a testament to the shared human experience that connects us across time and place.

-Artists are invited to interpret the theme of "Transcendental Landscapes" as expansively as possible.
+Artists were invited to interpret the theme of "Transcendental Landscapes" as expansively as possible.
 The metaphysical aspect may involve explorations of identity, memory, spirituality, or the subconscious, while the physical aspect might include depictions of natural environments, urban spaces, or entirely imagined worlds.
-This theme is open to any creative expression that engages with the idea of "landscape" or “place” in its broadest sense, encouraging submissions from all mediums and disciplines.
+This theme was open to any creative expression that engages with the idea of "landscape" or “place” in its broadest sense, encouraging submissions from all mediums and disciplines.

 The metaphysical aspect of transcendental landscapes speaks to the spiritual, philosophical, and abstract dimensions.
 It is about the landscapes within—the emotional topographies, the spiritual journeys, and the mental terrains that shape our understanding of the world and ourselves.
 These are the landscapes of the mind and soul, where one might encounter the sublime, the infinite, or the transcendent.